MorpheusAIs/dashboard-v2/docs/LLAMA_FI_PRICE_IMPLEMENTATION.md

 ## Overview

-This document describes the implementation of token price fetching using Llama.fi API instead of CoinGecko/CoinMarketCap for stETH, wBTC, and wETH.
+This document describes the implementation of token price fetching using Llama.fi API instead of CoinGecko/CoinMarketCap for stETH, wBTC, wETH, and MOR.

 ## Architecture